-In 2019, 89% of people enrolled in the Arkansas Marketplace plans received subsidies known as Advanced Premium Tax Credits (APTC).
-This figure was up slightly from 2017.17
+In 2020, 88% of people enrolled in the Arkansas Marketplace plans received Obamacare subsidies, also known as Advanced Premium Tax Credits.
+This figure was up slightly from 2019.17

 Here are some examples of cost savings with subsidies

-If you earn up to 250% of FPL and receive premium tax credits, you may also qualify for Cost-Sharing Reductions (CSRs), which lower your out-of-pocket costs.
+If you earn up to 250% of the federal poverty level and receive premium tax credits, you may also qualify for Cost-Sharing Reductions (CSRs), which lower your out-of-pocket costs.
 You must be enrolled in a silver plan in the Marketplace to qualify.21

 Low-Cost and Free Coverage Through Medicaid and CHIP

 Forty percent of Arkansas residents earn less than twice the federal poverty level.
-That group represents over 1,168,000 people.23 Of the adults aged 19-64, 25% are insured by employers, 7% by individual insurance, 41% by Medicaid, 8% by other public programs, and 19% are uninsured.24
+That group represents almost 1.8 million people.23

-Income eligibility for Medicaid and CHIP varies for different groups and is stated as a maximum percentage of the FPL.
-(For reference, the FPL for a family of three in 2020 is $21,720.)
-Those percentages are:26
+Income eligibility for Medicaid and CHIP varies for different groups and is stated as a maximum percentage of the federal poverty level.
+(For reference, the poverty level for a family of three in 2021 is $20,160.)

 Children under age 19, a parent or other caretaker relative of children under age 18, and pregnant women may qualify for low- or no-cost Medicaid coverage, depending on income.